Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

-To evaluate the model generalizability, we validate the DeepJSCC-MIMO on Kodak and CelebA datasets, where we train the DeepJSCC-MIMO and DeepJSCC-MIMO-universal schemes with randomly cropped $128 \times 128$ patches from the ImageNet dataset, and {evaluate the well-trained models on the Kodak and CelebA \cite{liu2018large} datasets.} The detailed visualization and the PSNR performance of the transmission, compared with BPG-Capacity, are shown in Fig. \ref{vis_close_loop} and Fig. \ref{vitmimo_close_celeba}, respectively.
+To evaluate the model generalizability, we validate the DeepJSCC-MIMO on Kodak and CelebA datasets.
+Specifically, we train the DeepJSCC-MIMO and DeepJSCC-MIMO-universal schemes with randomly cropped $128 \times 128$ patches from the ImageNet dataset, and evaluate the well-trained models on the Kodak and CelebA datasets.
+The detailed visualization and the PSNR performance of the transmission, compared with BPG-Capacity, are shown in Fig. \ref{vis_close_loop} and Fig. \ref{vitmimo_close_celeba}, respectively.

-{Similarly to the CIFAR dataset, from Fig. \ref{vitmimo_close_celeba}}, we can observe that our DeepJSCC-MIMO can outperform BPG-Capacity at all test SNRs and generally provide higher gains at lower SNRs (up to $3.03$dB) in the CelebA dataset.
-There is a slight performance degradation of the DeepJSCC-MIMO-universal scheme (up to $0.61$dB) compared with DeepJSCC-MIMO trained at specific SNRs; however, the DeepJSCC-MIMO-universal can still outperform the BPG-Capacity scheme at all SNRs.
+{Similarly to the CIFAR dataset, from Fig. \ref{vitmimo_close_celeba}}, we can observe that our DeepJSCC-MIMO can outperform BPG-Capacity at all test SNRs and generally provide higher gains at lower SNRs (up to $2.1$ dB) in the CelebA dataset.
+There is a slight performance degradation of the DeepJSCC-MIMO-universal scheme (up to $0.27$ dB) compared with DeepJSCC-MIMO trained at specific SNRs; however, the DeepJSCC-MIMO-universal can still outperform the BPG-Capacity scheme at all SNRs.
+Additionally, we consider state-of-the-art learning-based compression algorithms along with capacity-achieving codes and water-filling algorithm, denoted as Cheng2020-Capacity \cite{cheng2020image}, MBT2018-Capacity \cite{minnenbt18}, and BMSHJ2018-Capacity schemes \cite{ballemshj18}.
+The superior performance of Deep JSCC-MIMO is evident when compared to both the MBT2018-Capacity and BMSHJ2018-Capacity schemes.
+Furthermore, Deep-JSCC-MIMO achieves similar performance with the Cheng2020-Capacity scheme.
+It is also noteworthy that capacity-achieving channel codes are practically not possible, and require accurate channel estimation and sufficiently long block lengths to approximate in practice.

 We also visualize the results of the DeepJSCC-MIMO scheme on the Kadak dataset and compare them with those of the BPG-Capacity scheme in Fig. \ref{vis_close_loop}.
-We can observe that DeepJSCC-MIMO performs better in the low SNR regime ($1$ and $5$ dB), with more detailed high-frequency features.
+We can observe that DeepJSCC-MIMO performs better in the low SNR regime, such as $1$ and $5$ dB, with more detailed high-frequency features.
 Comparing the performance of DeepJSCC-MIMO-universal and DeepJSCC-MIMO schemes, we can observe that the DeepJSCC-MIMO-universal can achieve comparable performance at the expense of a slight drop in distortion.

 Considering that the BPG-Capacity performance shown in these figures is an upper bound on the performance of any separation-based scheme that employs the BPG codec, the comparison here clearly shows the benefits of the DeepJSCC-MIMO and DeepJSCC-MIMO-universal schemes in high-resolution datasets.
 We can also conclude that a sufficiently large dataset (ImageNet) can allow our DeepJSCC-MIMO scheme to perform well on other never-seen datasets (Kodak/CelebA) for a wide range of channel conditions (SNRs).